TEIC/tei2024-XSLT-workshop/docs/index.md

 * Download this zipped directory to your computer and unzip to access the files:
 <https://github.com/TEIC/tei2024-XSLT-workshop/archive/refs/heads/main.zip>

-* Alternatively, if you know you're way with GitHub, simply clone our repository at <https://github.com/ebeshero/dh2022-XSLT-workshop/>
+* If you know how to use GitHub, you should fork our repository at <https://github.com/ebeshero/dh2022-XSLT-workshop/>

 ### Outline
-Please feel free to interrupt us vocally with questions and/or use the Chat feature in Zoom to raise questions.
-We will monitor the chat carefully.
+Please feel free to interrupt us vocally with questions!
+We also have a Google Doc that we can use for the workshop participants to share notes, paste in code, and ask questions: <https://docs.google.com/document/d/1Z2_P4Hwxaw_6SKEXnee5CQ5BRgNZIyEI1tF3QSZvkOg/edit?usp=sharing>

 #### Part 1: Document Analysis: Review and refresh understanding of TEI XML tree structures
 * Basic TEI structure